samuraininja84/Puppeteer/README.md

 		- Navigation Thread: Used to make a character move toward a target in a straight line.
 	- If need be, you can make your own threads by inheriting them from Thread Base and implementing their methods.
 - You can also make your own Puppets by implementing the PuppetBase interface and doing the same
-- If you decide to make your own Puppet and Thread Bases, you can also make the Input State that they use your own.
+- On top of the Puppets & Threads, you can also make the Input State struct for your own needs.
 	- By default, the Input State struct that they use contains:
 		```csharp
 	  	- public Vector2 moveDirection;